-In the 1942 Doolittle Raid against Tokyo, which FDR ordered to avenge the Pearl Harbor attack, the mission of hitting Tokyo was accomplished, but at a cost.
-The Doolittle raiders had enough fuel to strike Tokyo but they didn't have enough to return home.
+With the 1942 Doolittle Raid against Tokyo, which President Roosevelt ordered to avenge the Pearl Harbor attack, the mission of hitting Tokyo was accomplished, but at a cost.
+The Doolittle raiders had enough fuel to strike Tokyo but not enough to return home.
 The bombers had to crash land in China.

 We now have aerial refueling planes for our strategic bombers.
 These refueling planes, however, often need forward bases, which can make them vulnerable.
-Also, some new nuclear states, such as North Korea, India, and Pakistan are still working to extend the range of their missile delivery systems.
+Also, some new nuclear states, such as North Korea, India, and Pakistan